wblakecannon/terraform-jupyter/README.md

 1. You can see a preview of all the resources Terraform will create.
 1. Run the command `terraform apply "terraform.plan"`.
 1. You'll see Terraform creating resources.
 It will also place the access key-pair in your working directory for use with connecting to the ec2-instance with SSH.
-1. After Terraform has completed creating resources it will output the public DNS, which you'll also use to connect with SSH.
+1. After Terraform has completed creating resources it will output the connection string, which you'll use to connect with SSH.
 1. Wait ~10 minutes for the start up script (`script.sh`) to complete.
 It takes time to download and install Anaconda, especially on a `t2.micro` instance.

 ## Connect to Your Instance and Run Jupyter Notebook.